 Songs for the Earth

-The concert includes the world premiere of a newly-composed piece by Christine Delphine Hedden commissioned by the Gabriela Lena Frank Creative Academy of Music as part of the Composing Earth initiative.
-Guest artists Lindsay Straw (folk-singer), Kate Knudsvig (violin/fiddle), Kat Wallace (violin/fiddle), Corley Friesen-Johnson (viola), Ariel Friedman (cello), and Annick Odom (bass) will collaborate in the new commission and be featured as soloists.
-After the concert, there will be a market of local music by the artists, chocolate by Suenõs Cacao, and relevant books from Book Love for sale in the lobby.
+The concert included the world premiere of, “Solstice,” by Christine Delphine Hedden commissioned by the Gabriela Lena Frank Creative Academy of Music as part of the Composing Earth initiative.
+Guest artists Lindsay Straw (folk-singer), Kate Knudsvig (violin/fiddle), Kat Wallace (violin/fiddle), Corley Friesen-Johnson (viola), Ariel Friedman (cello), and Annick Odom (bass) collaborated in “Solstice” and were featured as soloists.
+After the concert, there was a market of local music by the artists, chocolate by Suenõs Cacao, and relevant books from Book Love for sale in the lobby.

 Headin' Home